jakejhc/symposium/README.md

 ![ai4sobo (1)](https://github.com/user-attachments/assets/1e7875e1-80e1-4e08-8bfc-81459e261586)
 ![ai4sobo (2)](https://github.com/user-attachments/assets/0885cdcb-c9cb-4eb1-bd4f-685d44a0b53c)

 ## Note: The above is the official ACS program.
-However there are the following changes:
+However there is the following change:
 ### The third talk (original scheduled for Prof. Huan Tao) is now by Dr. Jeremy Smith from ORNL on "AI and modeling in drug and Vaccine design".

 # 2. March 25 Tuesday, AM In-Person Session